 Goethe Business School (GBS) is the exclusive educational platform for business executives and professionals at Goethe University.
 Founded in 2004 and situated at the heart of Europe’s financial center Frankfurt am Main, we offer a broad portfolio of part-time master programs and executive trainings at the interface of finance, digital transformation and pharma management.

-Our learning approach is unique: a custom-tailored education combining insights of leading academics, practical content as well as soft skills delivered at one of the most modern university campuses in Europe.
+Our learning approach is unique: a tailored education combining insights of leading academics, practical content as well as soft skills delivered at one of the most modern university campuses in Europe.
 All our programs are taught by renowned faculty with academic as well as practical experience and in collaboration with experts in different areas of expertise from a continuously growing network.